 Health Benefits of Soybean Oil

-Cholesterol Control: As mentioned above, the good balance of fatty acids contained in soybean oil means that the body can get the important and necessary fatty acids in their diet, including those which regulate cholesterol levels.
+Soybean oil can seriously decrease your chances of getting atherosclerosis and other heart conditions, such as heart attacks and strokes.
+As mentioned above, the good balance of fatty acids contained in soybean oil means that the body can get the important and necessary fatty acids in their diet, including those which regulate cholesterol levels.
 Omega-3 fatty acids can reduce dangerous cholesterol levels and counteract the negative types.
 Furthermore, the other fatty acids like stearic acid, palmitic acid, and oleic acid are also found in balanced quantities.
-The fatty acid composition of soybean oil, as well as the powerful plant sterols, such as β-sitosterol can actually cause a reduction in cholesterol storage in the gut by 10-15% – not what you normally expect to hear from a “fatty” acid!
-Basically, soybean oil can seriously decrease you chance of atherosclerosis and other heart conditions, such as heart attacks and strokes.
+The fatty acid composition of soybean oil, as well as the powerful plant sterols, such as β-sitosterol, can actually cause a reduction in cholesterol storage in the gut by 10-15% – not what you normally expect to hear from a ‘fatty’ acid!

-Bone Health: Another important function of vitamin K is its osteotrophic potential, which means that it can stimulate the regrowth or increased healing of bone.
-While this is often associated with calcium, vitamin K, of which soybeans has a lot, can also stimulate bone development in a very positive way, so make sure to switch to soybean oil if you want to prevent certain conditions like osteoporosis, which is often a natural result of the aging process.
+Another important function of vitamin K is its osteotrophic potential, which means that it can stimulate the regrowth or promote healing of bones.
+While this is often associated with calcium, vitamin K (which soybeans have in plenty) can also stimulate bone development in a very positive way.
+Therefore, make sure you switch to soybean oil if you want to prevent certain conditions like osteoporosis, which is often a natural result of the aging process.

-Eye and Skin Health: Omega-3 fatty acids, which make up 7% of the total fatty acid content in soybean oil, are integral to protecting the cardiovascular system in the role of scraping our “bad” cholesterol, but it also protects cell membranes.
+Omega-3 fatty acids, which make up to 7% of the total fatty acid content in soybean oil helps to protect the cell membranes.
 This includes the very fragile and dangerous areas of the skin and eyes, both of which are common entrance points for bacteria and other foreign materials.
-These omega-3s also promote healthier vision by acting as antioxidants and neutralizing free radicals that can cause macular degeneration and cataracts.
+The omega-3s also promote better vision by acting as antioxidants and neutralizing free radicals that can cause macular degeneration and cataracts.

-Antioxidant Potential: The high vitamin E content in soybean oil also acts as a powerful antioxidant while similarly protecting the skin from the damage of fre radicals.
+The high vitamin E content in soybean oil also acts as a powerful antioxidant while similarly protecting the skin from damage caused by free radicals.
 Vitamin E is directly associated with improving the appearance of blemishes, reducing acne scarring, protecting the skin against sunburn, and stimulating the regrowth of new skin cells to promote healing.
 Vitamin E is also associated with general antioxidant activity in the rest of the body, which boosts the immune system and helps to eliminate free radicals that cause certain conditions like cancer, premature aging, cognitive disorders, and heart diseases.

-A Final Word of Caution: Remember, it may be a healthier form of vegetable oil, but it is still somewhat high in omega-6 fatty acids.
-Although this is “essential”, it is still a problem if it is not evenly balanced with more foods with omega-3 fatty acid content.
+Remember, it may be a healthier form of vegetable oil, but it is still somewhat high in omega-6 fatty acids.
+Although, ‘essential’, it is still a problem if it is not evenly balanced.
 There are still calories involved if you are worried about obesity.
-Furthermore, soybeans are closely related to peanuts, so with the increasing numbers of peanut allergies around the world, be careful about anyone with peanut allergies before cooking with soybean oil.
+Furthermore, soybeans are closely related to peanuts, so with the increasing numbers of peanut allergies around the world, be careful with soybean oil.
 Besides that, enjoy and happy cooking!